The 4 Enabling DisciplinesDexterity

 The use of dialogue to foster personal insights and inspire group insights plays a central role in the conceptual approach of all Ensemble Enabler’s work.

 The foundation for Ensemble Enabler’s understanding of dialogue is the thinking of the scientist David Bohm.
 He introduced the concept of dialogue as a “free flow of meaning between people in communication“.
 A group collectively explores the process of “thinking together” through conversations.
 Individuals are encouraged to deeply listen and concentrate on the meaning of statements which are made by others in the group.
 Individuals begin to build on the ideas of individuals through these conversations.
 The result is the creation of shared meaning among them.
-This process of collective meaning making is fostered during the intimate format of a Peer-to-Peer Learning module as well as a large scale participatory dialogue.
+This process of collective meaning making is fostered during the intimate format of a Peer-to-Peer Networking module as well as a large scale participatory dialogue.

 (David Bohm „Thought as a System” Routledge 1994)

 Hubert Herman’s Dialogical Self Theory views the “professional and personal lives as two sides of the same coin”.
 Dialogue with oneself on a individual level combined with dialogue among a group fosters both understanding and emergent mutual creativity.
 On the individual level, a diversity of personal issues is explored via what Herman calls internal personal “mutual dialogues”.
 In the professional and/or social setting, individuals become part of and engage with their social environment.
-Peer-to-Peer Learning modules encourage dialogues on both personal and professional levels, enabling the participants to mutually discover new approaches and solutions.
+Peer-to-Peer Networking modules encourage dialogues on both personal and professional levels, enabling the participants to mutually discover new approaches and solutions.

 (Hubert Hermans and Agnieszka Hermans-Konopka "Dialogical Self Theory" Cambridge University Press 2010)